yurovalex/SimpleGM/README.md

 # SimpleGM
-Simple application with CMake including Qt Widgets and OpenCascade
+Simple application with CMake including Qt Widgets and OpenCascade.
+Supported and really tested for Windows 10/11, Linux Manjaro 24, MacOS Sequoia 15

 For Windows, you need to specify the path to the libraries (dll -debug or release) in the Qt environment project options: